Backup and Disaster Recovery Strategy

 - Export:

-- Encrypt: AES-256 with backup-specific encryption key
+- Encrypt: AES-256 with backup-specific envelope key (

-- Verify: Download and verify checksum
+- Verify: Download and re-checksum the uploaded object

 Estimated Cost: